theislab/mouse_cross-condition_pancreatic_islet_atlas/reproducibility/README.md

 - 19: Variance in data explained by GPs and healthy conserved gene groups
   - 19.1: Variance explained by GPs across datasets, including additional datasets not included in the atlas (data_exploration/atlas/beta/19-1*)
   - 19.2: Healthy-samples (including samples outside of the atlas) variance explained by GPs that are likely related to differences between health and disease (data_exploration/atlas/beta/19-2*)
-  - 19.3: Groups of genes consistently co-variable across healthy samples (data_exploration/atlas/beta/19-3*)
+  - 19.3: Groups of genes consistently co-variable across healthy adult samples (data_exploration/atlas/beta/19-3*)
+  - 19.4: Embedding localisation of cells high for groups of genes consistently co-variable across healthy adult samples and healthy adult query cells (data_exploration/atlas/beta/19-4*)
 - 20: Comparison of diabetic models
   - 20.1: Simialrity of diabetes models to human data - find gene sets DE in human diabetes (based on scRNA-seq human data and literature) and compare their expression between healthy and diabetic samples from diabetes model datasets (data_exploration/atlas/beta/20-1*)
   - 20.2: Expression of known function and stress genes across diabetes models (data_exploration/atlas/beta/20-2*)